elujano/Cybersecurity/README.md

 	: Add whitelisted IP addresses
 		- 67.160.140.185
 Machines within the network can only be accessed by __ssh___.
-- _TODO: Which machine did you allow to access your ELK VM?
+- : Which machine did you allow to access your ELK VM?
 What was its IP address?
-JumpBox @ 10.0.0.4
+- JumpBox @ 10.0.0.4

 A summary of the access policies in place can be found in the table below.